PostHog/posthog.com/contents/blog/recommended-reading.md

 Andrew Grove was Intel’s third employee, third CEO, and the man who led the company to the world’s largest producer of semiconductors.
 He also somehow found time to write this book about organizational theory which is beloved by our chief organizer, Grace.

-“High Output Management is filled with light-touch and thoughtful management advice which can lead to increases in productivity,” says Grace.
-“In particular it advocates for the importance of gathering relevant information, making decisive decisions, and nudging teams towards a goal rather than setting a specific direction.”
+**Grace's take:** “High Output Management is filled with light-touch and thoughtful management advice which can lead to increases in productivity.
+In particular it advocates for the importance of gathering relevant information, making decisive decisions, and nudging teams towards a goal rather than setting a specific direction.”

 > **Putting it into practice:** We’ve templated [our approach to goal-setting](/handbook/company/goal-setting) so that we can make fast decisions, and not waste time discussing formats.